Pat Johnson (American football)

-John Patrick Johnson (born June 10, 1972) is an American former professional football defensive back who played for the Miami Dolphins in the National Football League (NFL).
-He played college football at Purdue University, and was also a member of the Atlanta Falcons and Green Bay Packers.
+John Patrick Johnson (born June 10, 1972) is an American former professional football player who was a defensive back for the Miami Dolphins in the National Football League (NFL).
+He played college football for the Purdue Boilermakers, and was also a member of the Atlanta Falcons and Green Bay Packers.

 College career

-Johnson played college football for the Purdue Boilermakers, and was named by the Journal and Courier as the best player with number 29 in school history.
+Johnson played college football for the Boilermakers at Purdue University, and was named by the Journal and Courier as the best player with number 29 in school history.